What Is the Black to Yellow Route?

 Black Hills

 Explore the history of the Vore Buffalo Jump near Sundance, Wyoming, and gain insight into how this natural sinkhole was used as a buffalo trap by Plains Indian tribes.
-A visit to the Aladdin General Store in Aladdin, Wyoming, offers a step back in time with its 1896 charm, offering groceries, supplies, Western wear, and antiques.
+A visit to the Aladdin General Store in Aladdin, Wyoming, offers a step back in time with its 1896 charm, offering groceries, supplies, Western wear and antiques.
 Witness the majesty of Devils Tower National Monument near Hulett & Sundance, a 1,267-foot striated rock tower that gained fame as a filming site for "Close Encounters of the Third Kind."
-In Gillette, Wyoming, the Frontier Auto Museum beckons with its antique shop, old-time general store, and car museum showcasing classic cars and transportation memorabilia.
+In Gillette, Wyoming, the Frontier Auto Museum beckons with its antique shop, old-time general store and car museum showcasing classic cars and transportation memorabilia.
+Close by, unique properties like the Carter House, which looks like a castle, help turn an overnight stay into a memorable experience.

 Park sculpture in Kaycee, WY of Chris Ledoux Bull Riding.